CAMS IPO ANALYSIS BY FINCAREPLAN

 ROCE (Return on Capital Employed) – 34.44(last three years)

-Excess cash per share is termed us the liquidable cash which a company has.
-This is the corpus which company holds after the investments, dividends, and all the expenses.
+Excess cash per share is termed the liquidable cash that a company has.
+This is the corpus that which company holds after the investments, dividends, and all the expenses.

 Excess cash is positive for a company.